 Folic acid, or folate, is a B vitamin.
 The word folate comes from folium, the Latin word for leaf.
 Folate happens naturally in food, particularly in dark, green leafy vegetables.
 Folic acid is the synthetic form supplied in multivitamins and foods fortified with folic acid.
 Researchers discovered folate’s importance in preventing anemia about 70 years ago.
 But only in recent years have they learned of the link between folate deficiency and certain birth defects.

-Most people have heard about the importance of folic acid for women during their childbearing years.
+Most people have heard about the importance of folic acid for people during their childbearing years.
 But what’s all the fuss about?
 Getting enough folic acid can reduce the risk for neural tube defects (NTDs).
 Folic acid only helps, however, if it’s taken before getting pregnant and during the first trimester of pregnancy.

 One of the earliest structures to form is the neural tube.
 This structure is flat at first.
 But it rolls into a tube by only 1 month after conception to become the brain and spinal cord.